Recovery Planning for Behavioral Addictions

 We are advocates for our clients and do not have any financial connection or receive any financial benefit from the programs and facilities we recommend.
 We strictly recommend facilities that have been personally vetted by our team and meet the needs of the client.

-Recovery Companion
+Sober Companion

-Recovery Transporation
+Sober Transporation

-We provide a recovery transport to drive or fly with clients to their intended destination.
+We provide a sober transport to drive or fly with clients to their intended destination.
 From traveling to and/or from a treatment facility to providing local transportation, we make sure clients get where they need to go safely.

 Clinical & Case Management